awsdocs/aws-step-functions-developer-guide/doc_source/connectors-iam-templates.md

 # IAM Policies for Integrated Services<a name="connectors-iam-templates"></a>

-When you create a state machine in the AWS Step Functions console, Step Functions will produce an IAM policy based on the resources used in your state machine definition\.
+When you create a state machine in the AWS Step Functions console, Step Functions produces an AWS Identity and Access Management \(IAM\) policy based on the resources used in your state machine definition\.

 These examples show how Step Functions generates an IAM policy based on your state machine definition\.
 Items in the example code such as *`[[resourceName]]`* are replaced with the static resources listed in your state machine definition\.
 If you have multiple static resources, there will be an entry for each in the IAM role\.